theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 #### Using a font service

 - Every service works slightly different.
-- Here we take a look at https://fonts.google.com.
+- Here we use https://fonts.google.com but there are alternatives as https://fontlibrary.org/ and https://www.fontsquirrel.com/
 - Choose a font and click on 'See specimen'.
 - For example: https://fonts.google.com/specimen/Roboto
 - Click on 'Select this font'.